-During the second quarter of 2021, we, through a newly formed wholly-owned subsidiary, Montauk Ag Renewables, LLC ("Montauk Ag"), completed a series of transactions with Joseph P. Carroll, Jr. ("Carroll"), Martin A. Redeker ("Redeker") and certain of their affiliates to purchase identified assets related to developing technology to recover residual natural resources from waste streams of modern agriculture and to refine and recycle such waste products through proprietary and other processes in order to produce high quality renewable natural gas, bio-oil and biochar (the "Montauk Ag Renewables Acquisition").
-The assets acquired include real property, intellectual property, mobile equipment, and other equipment related to operating the business.
-The real property includes the purchase of an approximate 9.35-acre parcel in Duplin County, North Carolina.
-Additionally, Messrs.
-Carroll and Redeker joined Montauk as full-time employees, focused on refining and scaling the technology and capabilities to develop new agricultural waste stream projects.
+In the second quarter of 2021, through our wholly owned subsidiary, Montauk Ag Renewables, we completed the 2021 asset purchase related to developing technology to recover residual natural resources from waste streams of modern agriculture and to refine and recycle such waste products through proprietary and other processes to produce high quality renewable natural gas, bio-oil and biochar (the "Montauk Ag Renewables Acquisition").
+The assets acquired include real property, intellectual property, mobile equipment, and other equipment related to operating the business and real property of an approximate 9.35 acre parcel in Magnolia, North Carolina.
+We subsequently closed on a transaction to acquire approximately 146 acres and an approximately 500,000 square foot existing structure in Turkey, North Carolina where we plan to consolidate and expand the production processes purchased in the Montauk Ag Renewables Acquisition.